BVictorB/human-centered-design-2021/README.md

   * [:inbox_tray: &nbsp; Install](#inbox_tray--install)

-# :raising_hand: &nbsp; Human Centered Design
-During this course we have to create a digital product for a real person.
-We each got assigned one out of four people that we had to create the product for.
-I have to create a solution for Eric Groot Kormelink, we got two options to choose from.
-The first one being the ability to copy and paste with just speech, because it is difficult to do key combinations for Eric.
-The second one being the ability to express body language in chat apps.
-I decided to choose the first one.
-The goal of this course is to learn how to test digital products with a real person, and then iterate on the results of the test.
-We have to test our product three times with Eric, and then iterate on it depending on the results of the test.

 ## :information_desk_person: &nbsp; User scenario
 ### Who?
 This project is personally created for Eric Groot Kormelink, who does not have fine motor skills and is therefore in an electric wheelchair.
 Eric is a designer that uses his computer a lot.
 When using his computer he runs into problems from time to time since most digital products are not created with disabled people in mind.
 This is something that can be overlooked by a lot of developers and designers, and I can imagine that this is something that can be very frustrating for someone like Eric.